 Hi, my name is Geoffrey Gevalt

 I am a storyteller.
 I love to write, capture sound, take pictures and talk with new people.
 I am also a father, husband, explorer and digital nut.
 I am always looking for something new.
 I find it hard to say no. And I have more stories than even I realize.

 I grew up in a tiny town in the mountains where everyone knew everything about everybody.
 I was not Geoff, I was "Aren't you Doc's youngest?"
 I was.
 My Dad was a doctor who made house calls, even though he had polio, an affliction we shared.

 For my formative 33 years of life I was a journalist, mostly with newspapers, where I learned from some of the nation's best.
 I am lucky.
 We won lots of awards.
 We changed some laws and put some folks into prison.
 It was fun.
 And always interesting.
-It saddens me every single day that newspapers -- and professional media outlets for that matter -- have become so irrelevant -- reviled publicly and diminished privately by the mega-corporations that have taken over so many news operations.
+It saddens me every single day that newspapers -- and professional media outlets for that matter -- have become so irrelevant -- reviled and tarnished publicly and diminished privately by the mega-corporations that have taken over so many news operations.
 That said, I persist as an analog reader of the crinkly, inky New York Times (and, yes, the online version as well) every, single day.
 Thank you NYT.